 Life Extension is a fairly new player in the supplement space, but they have quickly made a name for themselves because they dot their i’s and cross their t’s.
 Their Two-Per Day Multivitamin, while not specifically marketed to women, nonetheless addresses many of their concerns.

 Flaws: If you don’t swallow quickly, it may leave an aftertaste.
+It does not contain boron or vitamin K2 and only a small amount of magnesium, so bones are not as supported.

 5. One a Day Multivitamin for Women